sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alert_solutions.md

 - **Kubernetes:** Consider decreasing CPU limits in the the relevant `Deployment.yaml`.
 - **Docker Compose:** Consider descreasing `cpus:` of the precise-code-intel-bundle-manager container in `docker-compose.yml`.
 If usage is low, consider decreasing the above values.
+This alert is not available on `sourcegraph/server`.

 # precise-code-intel-bundle-manager: provisioning_container_memory_usage_1d

 **Descriptions:**

-- _precise-code-intel-bundle-manager: 80%+ or less than 30% container memory usage (1d average) by instance (not available on server)_
+- _precise-code-intel-bundle-manager: 80%+ or less than 30% container memory usage (1d average) by instance_

 **Possible solutions:**